Cynthia C. Morton: Biography

 She has done research on "molecular cytogenetics, hereditary deafness, genetics of uterine leiomyomata and human developmental disorders."
 The research done by her and her co-workers lead to the "identification of the first gene implicated in uterine fibroids, HMGA2."

+Morton founded the Developmental Genome Anatomy Project (DGAP), which searches for molecular causes of developmental disabilities.

 Morton is the author or co-author of over 300 articles in academic journals.
 For six years (from 2005 to 2011) she was editor-in-chief of the American Journal of Human Genetics.

-She is married and has a daughter and a son.
+She is married and has a daughter.